Collection NEWB / Newberry MSS - Percy Edward Newberry Collection

 Conditions governing reproduction

-Copyright Griffith Institute, Oxford
+Copyright Griffith Institute, University of Oxford.

 Language of material